succinctlabs/op-succinct/book/advanced/node-setup.md

 #### Check Sync Status

-After a few hours, your node should be fully synced and you can use it to begin generating ZKPs.
+After a few hours, your node should be fully synced, and you can use it to begin generating ZKPs.

 To check your node's sync status, you can run the following commands: